 Rimrose Hope Canon of Literature (2008 – 2023)

-Our mission since 2008 has been to ensure that our children benefit from pleasure that can only be derived from studying complete texts and we have continuously developed the texts studied in class to reflect new ideas as well as to root our children’s reading development in some great traditional and contemporary works of fiction.
-We are proud that throughout an age of abridged stories and photo copied extracts, we continued to promote whole texts to our children and ensure children are exposed to the type of texts which will provide them with the knowledge and cultural capital to overcome barriers to success, but also to develop a lifelong love of reading.
+Our mission since 2008 has been to ensure that our children delight in the pleasure that can only be derived from studying complete books.
+We have continuously developed the texts studied in class to reflect new ideas as well as to root our children’s reading development in some great traditional and contemporary works of fiction.
+We are proud that, throughout an age of abridged stories and photo copied extracts, we continued to promote whole texts to our children and ensure our children are constantly exposed to the type of texts which will provide them with the knowledge and cultural capital to not only overcome barriers to success, but also to develop a lifelong love of reading.

 The Mathematics curriculum at Rimrose Hope aims to develop children’s ability to calculate, reason and solve problems.
 We have worked towards developing this approach to the teaching of mathematics for the last five years.
 Our maths coordinator is a maths specialist teacher and our maths consultant delivered the advanced skills training at Edge Hill University prior to working alongside us and our partner school.
 Our commitment to this approach is longstanding and developing.